christopherkullenberg/CV/cvkullenberg.md

 <!-- Norska boken + LETSboken-->

+  1. Kasperowski, Dick; **Kullenberg, Christopher**; Rohden, Frauke (2020) "The Participatory Epistemic Cultures of Citizen Humanities: Bildung and epistemic subjects", in Hetland et al. *A History of Participation in Museums and Archives*, Routledge: London and New York.
+  1. Kasperowski, Dick; **Kullenberg, Christopher**; Rohden, Frauke (2020) "The epistemology of mobilising citizens in the sciences: Tensions in epistemic cultures of contribution and ideals of science", in Mäkitalo et al. *Designs for Experimentation and Inquiry"*, Routledge: London and New York.
-  1. Helle Lykke Nielsen, Tove Rosendahl, Johan Järlehed, Christopher Kullenberg (in press) "Investigating Bulletin Boards with Students - What can Citizen Science offer Education and Research in the Linguistic Landscape?", Language Teaching in the Linguistic Landscape.
+  1. Helle Lykke Nielsen, Tove Rosendahl, Johan Järlehed, **Christopher Kullenberg** (in press) "Investigating Bulletin Boards with Students - What can Citizen Science offer Education and Research in the Linguistic Landscape?", Language Teaching in the Linguistic Landscape.
-  1. Hård af Segerstad, Y. ; Howes, C. ; Kasperowski, D. & Kullenberg, C. (2017) "Studying closed communities on-line: digital methods and ethical considerations beyond informed consent and pseudonymity".
+  1. Hård af Segerstad, Y. ; Howes, C. ; Kasperowski, D. & **Kullenberg, C.** (2017) "Studying closed communities on-line: digital methods and ethical considerations beyond informed consent and pseudonymity".
 Zimmer, M. & Kinder-Kurlanda, K. (Eds.). *Internet Research Ethics for the Social Age: New Cases and Challenges*.
 Peter Lang.
   1. Kullenberg, C. (2011) "Sociology in the Making: Statistics as a Mediator between the Social sciences, Practice and the State", in Ann Rudinow Saetnan, Heidi Mork Lomell, Svein Hammer, *The Mutual Construction of Statistics and Society*, New York: Routledge.

 #### Editorial review